Puyallup-White River Local Integrating Organization

 In late 2019, participants identified five focus areas that are considered important to ecosystem recovery: salmon, estuaries, floodplains, stormwater and water quality, farms and agricultural lands, along with two cross-cutting themes - climate change and equity.
 Stakeholder groups will explore each of these topics in 2020-2021 to inform the Ecosystem Recovery Plan.
 Funding has been secured through the National Estuary Program to complete the ERP and develop a mapping tool and online portal, as well as providing coordination for the LIO.

 - Quarterly LIO Meetings are usually held on the 2nd Thursdays four times a year from 3:00pm-5:00pm on Zoom at this time.
-2021 meeting dates are scheduled on:
+2021 quarterly meeting dates are scheduled for:

 - March 11, June 10, September 9, November 10 (a Wednesday)